Italy's envoy to Congo killed in attack on U.N. convoy

 Virunga spokesman Oliver Mukisya said there were no indications yet of who was behind the attack, nor was there any immediate claim of responsibility.

+WFP said the delegation was on its way to visit a school feeding programme in Rutshuru.
+It said the road had previously been cleared for travel without security escorts.

-Photos shared on social media showed Attanasio lying in the arms of a man in the back of a park authority jeep and the broken window of a World Food Programme (WFP) vehicle.
+Photos shared on social media showed Attanasio lying in the arms of a man in the back of a park authority jeep and the broken window of a WFP vehicle.
 Reuters has not verified the images.

 “It was with great shock and immense sorrow that I learned of the death today of our Ambassador to the Democratic Republic of Congo and of a Carabinieri policeman,” Italian Foreign Minister Luigi Di Maio said in a statement.